Communications in Madagascar: Internet censorship and surveillance

 There are generally no restrictions on access to the Internet, or reports that the de facto government monitors e-mail or Internet chat rooms.
 However, the de facto minister of communication made several statements throughout 2012 about restricting the Internet.

 Political groups, parties, and activists use the Internet extensively to advance their agendas, share news, and criticize other parties.
 Although there have been allegations of technical sabotage of some Web sites, the Internet is considered among the more reliable sources of information, as many Internet servers were outside the country and cannot be regulated by the regime.

 The constitution and law provide for freedom of speech and press, but the de facto regime and military actors actively and systematically impeded the exercise of freedoms of expression and of the press.
 The law prohibits arbitrary Interference with privacy, family, home, or correspondence, but homes and workplaces of opposition groups are subject to arbitrary searches without warrants.
 Regime security personnel also punished family members for alleged offenses committed by individuals.

+Predator Files

+In October 2023, Mediapart newspaper revealed that the Malagasy presidency acquired the Predator spyware in 2021 illegally and used it to spy on several political opponents, including the opposition newspaper, Roland Rasoamaharo, who was subsequently imprisoned.
+According to two technical investigations, Predator was also used by the Malagasy government during the 2023 elections.

+An investigation by the Central Office for the Fight against Crimes Against Humanity, Genocides and War Crimes (OCLCH) established that the leaders of Nexa and Intellexa exported equipment and software to hack phones to the Malagasy presidency, without any authorization.